 Hi there, I'm Géraldine Räuber.

-I'm a physicist having recently completed my PhD as part of the Belle II collaboration.
+I'm a physicist having completed my PhD as part of the Belle II collaboration.

 My research has taken me deep into the world of high-energy experiments, where I’ve worked with